aphilippsen/drawingcompletion/README.md

 More details about the experiment and the scientific foundations can be found in the following paper:

-* Philippsen, Anja, and Yukie Nagai.
+* Anja Philippsen and Yukie Nagai.
 "A predictive coding model of representational drawing in human children and chimpanzees."
 2019 Joint IEEE 9th International Conference on Development and Learning and Epigenetic Robotics (ICDL-EpiRob).
 IEEE, 2019.

 The model was also used in the following publication:

-* Oliva, Daniel, Anja Philippsen, and Yukie Nagai.
+* Daniel Oliva, Anja Philippsen, and Yukie Nagai.
 "How development in the bayesian brain facilitates learning."
 2019 Joint IEEE 9th International Conference on Development and Learning and Epigenetic Robotics (ICDL-EpiRob).
 IEEE, 2019.

 ## Documentation ##